 Step 3: Create a Recognizable Instagram Brand

 The next step is to build a branded theme for your feed.
-Remember, your Instagram profile it’s an important part of your branding and it should set you apart from your competitors.
+Remember, your Instagram profile is an important part of your branding and it should set you apart from your competitors.
 Here are some things you should pay attention when you design your profile:

 - Your Instagram bio